Code of conduct

 - Contacting the police.

-To be clear, this policy applies to everyone at the convention.
-Players, GMs, organisers, people who have been to every Go Play, and people who are here for the first time.
+This code of conduct applies to everyone at the convention: players, GMs, organisers, volunteers, people who have been to every Go Play, and people who are here for the first time.
 The same standards and consequences apply to all.